Feed

 Default AvroFeeds

 Roboquant comes with a few default AvroFeeds.
 The main benefit is that you can quickly test if your code is working without having to download or set up your own feeds.
-There are two feeds available:
+There are three feeds available:

 1. A feed with daily PriceBar market data for the S&P 500 stocks for the last few years